BhawnaMehbubani/Linguaflow/Linguaflow/README.md

 # Linguaflow

 Linguaflow is a multilingual translation API built using FastAPI and MarianMT from Hugging Face Transformers.
 This project enables translation between English and other languages like French, Portuguese, and Spanish.
-The project was developed as part of a course at **Grow Data Skills**.

 ---

 ## Features